KatieHill-Fr-Gr/wordle/README.md

 ## Key Learnings

-I spent a lot of time planning how to store the correct words and compare them to the user input.
-In hindsight, I would have spent more time thinking about the edge cases at the start of the project (how to move through the rows and limit when and where the player could type) to avoid having to do so many fixes during UAT.
+This project helped me gain a thorough understanding of DOM maniupation techniques and develop my approach to problem-solving.

 ## Future Improvements

 Ideally, the game would keep a running total of the player's scores.
-It would also include a welcome page/game over page to make the layout easier to fit onto one screen for smaller devices (although it does have a responsive layout that means it can be played relatively easily on tablets and mobile phones).
+It would also include a welcome page and a game over page so that the game itself fit more neatly on smaller screens (although it does have a responsive layout that means it can be played relatively easily on mobile devices).

 * Player scores (including guess distribution)
 * Start and end screens to make it more user-friendly